Feeds:

 Step #4: Smoke

-I know smoking is detrimental to your health and makes your clothes and hair smell bad, but if you don’t, you will be left alone at tables in restaurants while everyone else is outside smoking their cigarettes and having fun.
+I know smoking is detrimental to your health and makes your clothes and hair smell bad, but if you don’t smoke you’ll be left alone in the restaurant while everyone else is outside smoking cigarettes and laughing.
 You don’t want that!
-I am proud to say that before coming to Paris I didn’t smoke at all and now I am up to half a pack a day.
+I’m proud to say that before coming to Paris I didn’t smoke at all and now I’m up to half a pack a day.

 In order to survive one must eat.
 To be French means you will be consuming large amounts of animal organs and garden pests on a regular basis.
-If you can’t read a French menu you are in serious trouble because you are likely to be served a dish that is made from a lamb’s brain or its intestinal tract.
+If you can’t read a French menu, you’re likely to be served a dish that is made from lamb’s brains or its intestinal tract.
 Pouring ketchup over them to mask the flavor will only draw attention to your “Americanism” (See Introduction above).
-Thank God the cheese and bread in France are second to none.
+Thank goodness cheese and bread in France are second to none.
 Bon Appetite.

 Parisian “CliffsNotes”

-Being the good friend that she is, Manuela could see I was struggling with my “Frenchness” so she enrolled me in an intensive, crash-course entitled “How to Become a Parisian in One Hour?”
-(Some say this is actually a one-man comedy show, but whatever).
-It is presented entirely in English because if you speak the French language you don’t need this course — you are probably already Parisian.
-The teacher/comedian Olivier Giraud, teaches you how to be Parisian in a shop, restaurant, taxi, metro and even in bed!
+Being the good friend that she is, Manuela could see I was struggling with my “Frenchness” so she enrolled me in an intensive, crash course entitled “How to Become a Parisian in One Hour?”
+(Some say this is a one-man comedy show, but whatever).
+The lesson is presented entirely in English because, if you speak the French, you don’t need this course – you’re probably already Parisian.
+The teacher/comedian, Olivier Giraud, teaches us how to be Parisian in a shop, restaurant, taxi, metro and even in bed!
 Just as Olivier promised, after the one-hour class/show I was hardly recognizable to my family and friends!
 I had actually become Parisian in just one hour!

 En Conclusion

-I still love my Italy and will continue to live there.
+I still love Italy and will continue to live there.
 I have to admit that it can be very problematic being French and Italian at the same time.
-When I returned to Italy, I was quite confused and disoriented.
-I forgot that I needed to speak louder in order to be heard over the yelling and I’ve caught myself more than once complaining about the perfect Italian weather.
-Fortunately, I never seem to have trouble adjusting to the sea of devastatingly handsome Italian men.
-I am so torn, conflicted, and split over these two beautiful countries, but I think I’ve come up with a solution to my dilemma.
-I will be “married” to one (Italy) and have a “love affair” with the other (France).
+When I returned to Italy I was quite confused and disoriented.
+I forgot to speak louder in order to be heard over the yelling and I’ve caught myself more than once complaining about the perfect Italian weather.
+I’m so torn, conflicted and split over these two beautiful countries but I think I’ve come up with a solution to my dilemma: I will be “married” to one (Italy) and have a “love affair” with the other (France).
 Isn’t that so French of me?

 *”How to Become a Parisian in One Hour?”
 By Olivier Giraud is playing every Tuesday & Wednesday-8:30pm, Saturday-7pm, Sunday-5:30pm at Theatre De La Main D’Or, 15 passage de la main d’or-75011 Paris-Metro Ledru Rollin L8.
 Reservations: 06 98 57 45 96 www.oliviergiraud.com